yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 ## General performance improvements

-[ogniK](https://github.com/ogniK5377) wrote a new [Macro JIT](https://github.com/yuzu-emu/yuzu/pull/4009) (Just In Time) to improve the performance of games that spend too much time in the macro interpreter.
+[ogniK](https://github.com/ogniK5377) wrote a new [Macro JIT](https://github.com/yuzu-emu/yuzu/pull/4009) (Just-in-Time) to improve the performance of games that spend too much time in the macro interpreter.
 This should be a global performance boost independent of GPU vendor or API.

 When [Rodrigo](https://github.com/ReinUsesLisp) improved yuzu’s ASTC decoding, he also added a rule to use native